Workplace Wellbeing & Behaviour Change

 “I used to believe I didn’t have time for exercise, but I’ve realised that even 15 minutes is better than none.”

-Why Identity Matters More
+Why Identity Can Be More Powerful Than Motivation

-Sustainable change happens when people stop thinking:
+Lasting change becomes more likely when people stop thinking:

 “I am trying to exercise”